-Beginning July 1, 2004, SIU and Foundation assessed a 6% Supplement Fee on gifts of cash and securities.
-5% is retained by SIU or the Foundation for support of the strategic initiative to increase private support.
-The remaining 1% is provided to the college/department for which the contribution was restricted to support their advancement efforts.
-The Foundation's portion of the supplement fee was \$431,846 and \$524,314 for the years ended June 30, 2012 and 2011, respectively.
+Beginning July 1, 2004, SIU and Foundation assessed a 6 percent Supplement Fee on gifts of cash and securities.
+5 percent is retained by SIU or the Foundation for support of the strategic initiative to increase private support.
+The remaining 1 percent is provided to the college/department for which the contribution was restricted to support their advancement efforts.
+The Foundation's portion of the supplement fee was \$396,648 and \$431,846 for the years ended June 30, 2013 and 2012, respectively.